 Lincoln and his family have been going on lots of family bike rides together recently, but Lincoln didn’t have a helmet.
 So Andrew posted his need on a Bend Pandemic page on Facebook and was almost immediately flooded with offers to help!
 Andrew was able to get Lincoln a bike helmet with mohawk spikes, which Lincoln LOVED.

 When he brought it to Lincoln, Andrew told him, “the neighborhood came together to give this to you”.
 That put a huge smile on Lincoln’s face, and the generosity deeply impacted our entire team.
 We’re grateful for a community that so clearly supports an important Core Asset like Belonging.
 This is a time when we all need our community, and we’re so thankful for you and all who support our youth!

 Collecting Rocks and Talking On The Phone

-Corey acknowledged this week that he was worried the quarantine would make connection with his youth challenging, but it turns out to have been just the opposite.
+Corey acknowledged this week that he was worried the quarantine would make a connection with his youth challenging, but it turns out to have been just the opposite.
 They’ve found lots to talk about with Nerf gun battles to plan and adventures to go on when this is all over!

-One youth in particular, Bruce, is usually pretty distant, but recently talked to Corey on the phone for over an hour.
+One youth, in particular, Bruce, is usually pretty distant, but recently talked to Corey on the phone for over an hour.
 He showed him his rock collection and they talked about looking forward to hunting rocks together (Bruce has really found his spark collecting rocks!).